attila-lendvai/maru/README.md

 #### MacOS

-Please note that recent MacOS versions don't support 32 bit executables anymore, but Maru's LLVM backend is expected to work fine.
+Please note that recent MacOS versions don't support 32 bit executables anymore, but Maru's LLVM backend should work fine.
+I don't test it regularly, so things may not always work out of the box.

 1. Make sure XCode is installed.
 In a Terminal: